sheremetyev/texts.js/README.md

 universal text model (TextJSON, see below) that is rich enough for most of the texts, yet simple.

-Current version of texts.js supports reading of Text (Markdown subset) and writing of Text, HTML5 and XeLaTeX formats.
+Current version of texts.js supports reading of Text (Markdown subset), Pandoc JSON and writing of Text, HTML5, XeLaTeX and Pandoc JSON formats.

 Usage
 -----